 Everyone loves food is a silly, little blanket statement that doesn't apply to all.
-For some of us, food is more than three or four meals one lovingly grabs in a day.
+For some of us, food is more than three or four meals you lovingly grab in a day.
 I often think about the food I ate growing up, particularly after my mom's death.
-Now that I don't get to eat her summer spesh — jackfruit curry — a recipe that my grandma handed down to her.
+Now that I don't get to eat her summer special — jackfruit curry — a recipe that my grandma handed down to her.
 Apparently, my grandma's mother-in-law taught her this dish, and may I say it's one of those dishes where the jhol goes well with rice and roti?
-I ate it just like that, too — steaming hot curry served in a bowl, topped with pepper.
+I ate it just like that — steaming hot curry served in a bowl, topped with pepper.
 The other thing I longed for in the summers was pickled amla.
-My grandma and mom collected amla and sour mangoes; in a large glass jar, they'd pour spicy turmeric water; in goes the sliced mangoes, amla, and green chilies.
-Spices were incorporated in a muslin cloth and cast into the jar.
-I remember the high table on which this jar was put; I'd watch the water ferment, change colours, and we had to wait for at least a week to eat them.
+My grandma and mom collected amla and sour mangoes; in a large glass jar, they'd pour spicy turmeric water; in goes the sliced mangoes, amla, and green chillies.
+Spices were incorporated into a muslin cloth and cast into the jar.
+I remember the high table on which this jar was put; I'd watch the water ferment and change colours, and we had to wait at least a week to eat them.
 After everyone slept, I used to pop in one too many.
-It wasn't good for the tummy, I was warned, but I relished the familiar aftertaste.
+I was warned that it wasn't good for the tummy, but I relished the familiar aftertaste.

 Food is evocative.
-The first person who came to my mind as I thought of writing this piece is Chaitali Pednekar, one of the owners at The Willow Bake Shop, Hyderabad.
+The first person who came to mind as I thought of writing this piece was Chaitali Pednekar, one of the owners of The Willow Bake Shop, Hyderabad.
 When asked about her favourite memory associated with food, she quips, "My ancestors hail from Goa and moved to Bombay.
-As a child, my dad took me to the fish market or ferry wharf to bring fish on Sunday.
+As a child, my dad took me to the fish market or ferry wharf to bring fish on Sundays.
 The variety of fish in the market would always fascinate me.
-In fact, I even wanted to be a marine biologist because of this fascination.
-The crispy rawa fried fish with hot steamed rice and plain ghee dal transports me to the fish market visits with my dad and the conversation we'd have.
-My parents know my love for fish and often make my stomach an aquarium.
-My Goan family friends are an epitome of hospitality; as a kid, we'd visit Goa, every January, for a week, and they'd feed us with so much love.
-There was a lot of variety that kept me happy for months, even after the visit.
-Even now, if I'm sad or upset, there is nothing that a well-cooked fish cant fix.
-It's the nostalgia and the love I've received from my parents and our extended family in Goa that fixes everything while eating fish.
+I even wanted to be a marine biologist because of this fascination.
+The crispy rawa fried fish with hot steamed rice and plain ghee dal transports me to the fish market visits with my dad and our conversations.
+My parents know my love for fish, often making my stomach an aquarium.
+My Goan family friends are the epitome of hospitality; as a kid, we'd visit Goa every January for a week, and they'd feed us with so much love.
+A lot of variety kept me happy for months, even after the visit.
+Even now, if I'm sad or upset, there is nothing that a well-cooked fish can't fix.
+The nostalgia and the love I've received from my parents and our extended family in Goa fix everything while eating fish.
 I am instantly reminded of the amazing people I have who love me or care about me.
 It's evocative, eating that meal!"

-"I wouldn't be who I am today if it weren't for those fish trips with my father, my mom's cooking, and extended family serving me food with so much love," she then adds.
-Comfort food came in the form of dosa for my friend, Shashank — a standup comedian and producer at Radio Mirchi.
+"I wouldn't be who I am today if it weren't for those fish trips with my father, my mom's cooking, and extended family serving me food with so much love," she adds.
+Comfort food came as dosa for my friend, Shashank — a standup comedian and producer at Radio Mirchi.
 He says, "I was broke in 2017.
-I had quit my IT job to write full time and it didn't work out as well as I thought it would.
-Didn't have money for fancy meals, so I turned to dosas because they were cheap and delicious.
-It was quite a relief because working on an empty stomach is just horrible.
+I had quit my IT job to write full-time, and it didn't work as well as I had thought.
+I didn't have money for fancy meals, so I turned to dosas because they were cheap and delicious.
+It was quite a relief because working on an empty stomach is horrible.
 I've eaten idli for breakfast in Mumbai almost every day.
 Fell in love with South Indian breakfast in Hyderabad and haven't looked back since then."

-Talking about South Indian food, another person who comes to my mind is Swaminathan Jayaraman, who heads product at OnJuno.
-Bangalore's The Little Kitchen is his constant.
-When asked why he says, "When I moved to Bangalore, I explored the city's food.
-I visited The Little Kitchen in May 2019 and kept going back as they serve aviyal, inji-puli (my favourite pickle made with tamarind, chili and ginger), fried egg, extra veggies sambar, unlimited papad for only 100 bucks.
+Talking about South Indian food, another person who comes to my mind is Swaminathan Jayaraman.
+Bangalore's The Little Kitchen was his constant.
+When asked why, he says, "When I moved to Bangalore, I explored the city's food.
+I visited The Little Kitchen in May 2019.
+I kept going back as they serve aviyal, inji-puli (my favourite pickle made with tamarind, chilli and ginger), fried egg, extra veggies sambar, and unlimited papad for only 100 bucks.
 They have my heart — whoever happily gives me all the papad."

-Now that I've spoken enough about eating let me talk about the other end of the spectrum — cooking, which is equally therapeutic.
+Now that I've spoken enough about eating, let me talk about the other end of the spectrum — cooking, which is equally therapeutic.
 My former colleague at LBB, Sreepathy Paliath, really loves to cook.
 He is someone who loves to cook, document, and eat.
-I had to know what pushes him to make elaborate meals almost every day and what his go-to dishes are.
+I had to know what pushes him to make elaborate meals almost daily and what his go-to dishes are.
 He says, "My go-to food, whenever I'm down, is dosa and anything noodles — mostly ramen.
-Dosa is my comfort food that I can eat three times a day and yet, never get tired of eating.
-I always make dosa because the whole pouring batter onto the tawa and then making a perfect round dosa is therapeutic.
+Dosa is my comfort food that I can eat three times a day and never get tired of eating.
+I always make dosa because pouring batter onto the tawa and making a perfect round dosa is therapeutic.
 And then, there's the whole chutney-making process.
-I think for me, it's cooking that's more therapeutic than a particular dish in itself.
-The whole meal prep, cooking, and finally having the meal makes mundane days fun and offers a sense of accomplishment.
+I think, for me, it's cooking that's more therapeutic than a particular dish in itself.
+The whole meal prep, cooking, and finally having the meal make mundane days fun and offer a sense of accomplishment.
 I make ramen a lot because it's one of those foods you can sit with for a while and be with your thoughts.
 You're by yourself and your noodles, and you're just slurping your lousy mood away."

 My grandma often commented that food, more than anything, has the power to heal us.
-And that, it doesn't have to be a large meal; it just has to be a warm bowl of something that warms you up.
-In every practical sense.
-But I also think you're never lonely with food, even when you're eating alone because a bowl of food doesn't just fill your stomach, there's a lot more that accompanies it.
-The aroma, the emotion, and the story.
+And that it doesn't have to be a large meal; it just has to be a warm bowl of something that warms you up in every practical sense.
+But you're never lonely with food, even when you're eating alone, because a bowl of food doesn't just fill your stomach; a lot more accompanies it: the aroma, the emotion, and the story.
 So, tell me — can you think of a better companion than a hot meal?